 - Environmental services' roles in infection prevention

-After taking EPI® 101, certificate learners spend time on a suite of online courses that build depth of knowledge in focus areas, cover specific concerns (for example, employee health and vaccination of long-term care workers), and highlight recent trends in long-term care such as the use of UV light in long-term care facilities.
+After taking EPI® 101, certificate learners spend time on a suite of online courses that build depth of knowledge in focus areas, cover specific concerns such as employee health and vaccination of long-term care workers, and highlight recent trends in long-term care such as the use of UV light in long-term care facilities.

 - In-person event: EPI® 102 for LTC

 Like EPI® 101 for LTC, EPI® 102 for LTC tailors content from the original EPI® 102 class to the long-term care setting in an intensive, 2-day training that advances the infection prevention and control knowledge of attendees.
 Topics include:

 - Clostridium difficile: What to watch for and how to manage an outbreak